States and federal territories of Malaysia: Creation of Malaysia

-Serious discussion began in the 1960s.
-In January 1960, UK prime minister Harold Macmillan gave his "Wind of Change" speech, envisioning more British colonies to become independent.
+Serious discussions on a merger began in the early 1960s.
+In January 1960, UK Prime Minister Harold Macmillan gave his "Wind of Change" speech, envisioning more British colonies becoming independent.
 The already independent Malaya was seen as an economic success.
 Singaporean leader Lee Kuan Yew, under whom Singapore became self-governing in 1959, saw union with Malaya as crucial not only for Singapore's economic interests, but for its security.
 Although the Malayan Emergency had ended, the ongoing Cold War and continued regional insurgencies sustained fears of potential communist takeovers.
 Indonesia was also seen as a threat, with its leader, Sukarno, viewing Malaya as a neo-colonial project, and believing Malaya supported the 1958 PRRI/Permesta rebellion in Indonesia.
 In July 1960, Indonesia began dedicated efforts to annex Western New Guinea, which it achieved in August 1962.
 Its relations to China grew closer, and there were concerns it would seek further territorial expansion.
+In January 1960, the Deputy Commissioner-General for Southeast Asia Dennis Allen held a meeting in Singapore to discuss the "grand design" of a potential large federation.
+While it was thought that the people of North Borneo and Sarawak would resist a potential replacement of British officials with Malay or Chinese ones, Brunei was viewed as more Malay-leaning and thus a potential offset to Singapore's ethnic Chinese population.
+Potential configurations considered following this discussion were a union of just North Borneo and Sarawak, a union of all three Bornean territories, a union of Malaya and Brunei, and a wider union of all five territories.